Francisco Mañosa: Personal life

 By the 2010s, Mañosa was a retired but decorated architect.
 His three children all work for the family company, Mañosa & Company.
 Isabel ("Bambi"), the eldest and only daughter, is the head of the interior design department, as well as a director of Tukod Foundation, a foundation of the Mañosa Group which advocates the advancement of Filipino design, art and aesthetics.
 Francisco Jr. ("Dino") acts as CEO of the entire Mañosa Group, and is the founder and CEO of Mañosa Properties.
 Francisco's youngest son, Angelo ("Gelo"), carries on his father's architectural legacy as the CEO of Mañosa & Company.

 While not working on his projects for the company, Mañosa was also part of the jazz band The Executive Band.
 He played piano for the band.

 In 2012, Mañosa fell and cracked two vertebrae which had to be fused in order to heal.
 He also needed heart bypass surgery in order to repair a life-threatening ventricular blockage.

 Death

+Mañosa's grave at the Libingan ng mga Bayani.

 Mañosa died on February 20, 2019.
 He was 88.
 Mañosa's remains received full state honors when laid to rest at the Libingan ng mga Bayani.